vidun-jay/3004-team-project/README.md

 # 3004 Team Project: Developing and Testing a Software-based Prototype of an AED

+Below is a to-do checklist for our AED software simulation project, outlining the key steps from setup to submission.

 ## Project Setup
 - [x] Set up GitHub repository (private, access for assigned TA)